Skip to main content

 After every AI-generated post, add at least one element that is uniquely yours: a personal experience, a specific number from your business, an opinion you'd be willing to defend.
 This is what separates forgettable AI content from content that connects.

-The AI doesn't know that you had a client last Tuesday who taught you something unexpected.
-The AI doesn't know that your revenue increased 23% after you made a specific change.
+The AI doesn't know about the client who taught you something unexpected last week.
+It doesn't know which specific change moved your revenue.
 You know those things.
 Add them.

 4. Use the tool's analytics if available